 - At this point, your meat, carrots, onions, garlic and tomato paste should be in the slow cooker

 - Next, into your slow cooker add your beef stock, the remaining red wine, bay leaf, a pinch of salt and pepper.Do not add your potatoes, parsley or mushrooms yet.
 Those will be added later!1 cup beef stock, 1 bay leaf, salt and pepper to taste

-- Cook in your slow cooker on high heat for 4 hours.
+- Cook in your slow cooker on low heat for 7 hours.

 - Cook the potatoes for about 30 minutes or until they ar easily pierced with a fork.1 small bag of small red or gold potatoes (about 10 small potatoes)

 - Once the potatoes are cooked through, ladle out a small amount of the broth into a small bowl.

-- Mix the broth with your corn starch until there are no more lumps left
+- Mix the broth with your corn starch until there are no more lumps left2 tablespoon corn starch

 - Add this cornstarch mixture into the slow cooker and mix it in well